sptankard/digitalsecuritycurriculum/anti_doxing_guide.md

 * Search for yourself on DuckDuckGo and try doing this search in incognito mode.
 * This will give you a sense of how much data exists about you online to people who are not in your network.
-* After that inital search you can go on to looking at all of the data brokers sites that trade in our personal livs.
+* After that inital search you can go on to looking at all of the data broker sites that trade in our personal livs.

 Check your Data leaks and Opt out here: